zvyn/zvyn.github.io/README.md

-zvynar.github.io
+zvyn.github.io
 ================

-This is the source for my github-page at zvynar.github.io.
+This is the source for my github-page at zvyn.github.io, also available via oberkirch.org.

 references
 ----------